Graduate Course Catalog

 FINE 7330 Financial Trading (3) - This course examines trading financial securities and their derivatives.
 The class covers material that is relevant for all students who expect to trade securities with the particular goal of developing skills that will be useful to students taking a trading job at a financial institution.
 Using a combination of lectures and exercises conducted in the school’s state-of-the-art trading facility, students will gain an understanding of the types of risk management trades made by financial institutions to price and hedge fixed income derivatives.
 In addition, students will explore the application of technology to deepen their knowledge of how contemporary fixed income models are used in practice.
 With such exposure to implementing leading-edge financial research on assessing and managing risk, students will be better positioned to join fixed income derivative trading firms and become more valuable to other such financial institutions.
 Note: Students may not receive credit for both FINE 7330 and ENRG 7300.

-FINE 7510 Econometrics and Forecasting (3) - Prerequisite: STAT 6020.
+FINE 7510 Econometrics and Forecasting (3) - Prerequisite: STAT 6020 or MATH 1140 or equivalent.
 This course covers advanced regression techniques.
 The basic regression model is reviewed in the first week, and then more advanced techniques are covered.
 Topics include testing the assumptions of the regression model, multicollinearity, serial correlation, heteroskedasticity, endogeneity, stability, instrument variables, binary variables, ARCH, forecasting, and basic time-series regression models for both stationary and nonstationary data.

-FINE 7530 Equity Analysis/Burkenroad Reports (3) -In this course, students will review the fundamentals of equity valuation, including dividend discount and discounted cash flow models, rational analysis of performance, and evaluating future growth prospects.
+FINE 7530 Equity Analysis/Burkenroad Reports (3) - Prerequisite: ENRG 7110.
+In this course, students will review the fundamentals of equity valuation, including dividend discount and discounted cash flow models, rational analysis of performance, and evaluating future growth prospects.
 The course provides students with a valuable opportunity to gain hands-on experience in equity analysis by participating in Burkenroad Reports.
-Student analysts work in small teams, meeting with top management, visiting company sites, conducting financial analysis, and preparing an in-depth investment research report on selected under-followed companies in the region.
+Student analysts work in small teams, meeting with top management, visiting company sites, conducting financial analysis, and preparing an in-depth investment research report on selected under- followed companies in the region.
 Students also participate in a weekend analyst workshop and the annual Burkenroad Reports Investment Conference held each spring.
-Note: First-year students must apply for enrollment in this course.
+Note: Students must apply for enrollment in this course.

 FINE 7600 Valuation and Financing Enterprises (3) - This course studies advanced corporate valuation using discounted cash flow, comparables, and option techniques.
 The focus first is on valuation methods that include net present value/weighted average cost of capital, adjusted present value, capital cash flow, option value, equity cash flow, multiples, and comparables.
 The valuation methods will be applied to various forms of corporate investment, including new investment decisions, acquisitions, restructuring transactions including mergers and acquisitions, divestitures, and LBOs/MBOs.
 Examination of valuation in an international/cross-border setting, in a project finance setting, and of real options may also be examined.

 FINE 7630 Equity Analysis/Freeman Reports (3) - Prerequisite: FINE 7160.
 Teams consisting of four students will create a sell side analyst report for a firm.
 This will include building a proforma model of the financial statements of a firm in Excel.
 The firms that are chosen will be in the energy industry or the financial industry.
 Students will have an opportunity to pose questions to management of the firms they cover.
 Students must attend a mandatory modeling weekend program run by an industry leader in such training.
-Students use Bloomberg terminals, and/or S&P Capital IQ, and/or ThomsonOne, and/or Thomson Reuters databases as part of the course.
-Note: Burkenroad Reports does NOT serve as a substitute for this course.
+Burkenroad Reports does NOT serve as a substitute for this course.

-FINE 7640 Valuation (3) - Prerequisite: FINE 6050.
-This course is designed to teach students the important elements of corporate valuation using discounted cash flow, comparables, and option techniques.
-The focus is on valuation methods that include various Discount Cash Flow models, Adjusted Present Value, Economic Value Added model, Relative Valuation, and Real Option valuation.
+FINE 7640 Valuation (3) - This course is designed to teach students the important elements of corporate valuation using discounted cash flow, comparables, and option techniques.
+The focus is on valuation methods that include various discounted cash flow models, adjusted present value, economic value added model, relative valuation, and real option valuation.
 Through case studies, students will learn to apply these valuation skills under different settings, such as evaluating new investment decisions, IPOs, mergers and acquisitions, divestitures, and LBOs.
-The class will also advance students’ knowledge on the latest academic research in corporate finance, and bridge the gap between academic studies and business practices.
-Problem solving skills are emphasized throughout the course.
-In keeping with the Freeman School’s “learning by doing” mission students will work on various cases and analyze real companies.
+This class will also advance students’ knowledge on the latest academic research in corporate finance, and bridge the gap between academic studies and business practices.
+Problem-solving skills are emphasized throughout the course in keeping with the Freeman School’s “learning by doing” mission.
+Students will work on various cases and analyze real life companies.

 FINE 7900 Assessment of Program Learning (0) - During the spring semester, all MFIN students are required to take an assessment exam, which is administered by the Freeman School Graduate Programs office.
 The exam is designed to measure the level of MFIN program content mastery, as defined by the assurance of learning standards set by the MFIN Curriculum Committee.